HDTian/DRMR/README.md

 [^lm]: All character variables will be treated as factor variables, and corresponding dummy variables will be created to fit in `lm`.
 If a continuous variable is in character form, it should be transformed into a numerical format before being used in the analysis.

 ## Control the randomness and reproducibility
 One feature of the stratification in the DRMR package is that the stratification function will not introduce randomness (in the sense that the same input data will always generate the same stratification results)[^randomness].
 This is beneficial in terms of transparency and reproducibility.
 However, since ties are broken at random for constant instrument or exposure values, the randomness of such breaks may be considered in some analysis.
-You can use the argument `seed` to creat and track the randomness, For example:
+You can use the argument `seed` to create and track the randomness, For example:
 ```R
 Stratify(dat)
 Stratify(dat,seed=1)